ipfs/team-mgmt/README.md

 All tasks are assumed to be commitments, unless it is tagged (inline) with `hope:`.
 For example: `> - [ ] hope: merge IPLD into go-ipfs`.
 This should allow some breathing room.

 The sprint master should add a short backlog of relevant issues to take up.
 These can be taken by anybody.
-If you decide to take it on, please "sign yourself up for it" (move it from the backlog section to be under your name).
+If you decide to take it on, please "sign yourself up for it" by adding it to your To Do list in your own comment.

-##### The GitHub sprint master
-A GitHub sprint master should be responsible for the sprint process every week.
-This involves: making the new sprint issue, asking people to drop their updates in the old one, reminding people to drop their TODOs in the new one.
-This does not mean the IRC syncup, but rather the github setup and reminding people.
-This role should be different than the IRC sprint master, who basically moderates the Monday sync.

 ### Working Hours